-Based on the "World Energy Scenarios" report on the status in 2010 and predictions for 2050 (WEC, 2013), the primary energy consumption in the world was assessed to be 546 EJ in 2010, with about 80% coming from fossil fuels, but only 15% from renewable energy sources.
-The contribution of the renewables is discussed and their possibilities.
-Their current share in the energy production is mainly from biomass and hydro, followed by wind solar, and geothermal.
-In a future envisioned with depleting resources of fossil fuels and environmentally acceptable energy sources, geothermal energy with its large technical potential is expected to play an important role.
+Based on the World Energy Council report, published in 2016, on the current world energy status and future energy scenarios, the primary energy consumption in the world was assessed as 574 EJ in 2014, with about 81% coming from fossil fuels, and only 14% from renewable energy sources.
+Different scenarios proposed by WEC for development to 2060 are discussed with emphasis on the potential contribution of the renewables and their prospects.
+The current share of renewables in energy production is mainly from biomass and hydro, but in a future envisioned through depleting resources of fossil fuels and environmentally acceptable energy sources, geothermal energy with its large technical potential is expected to play an important role.
 The status of geothermal in Latin America and the Caribbean (LAC) and its possible future role is discussed, as well as the capacity building activities of UNU-GTP with emphasis on LAC region.